abapGit/docs.abapgit.org/docs/guide-test-ssl.md

 ![ssl_test_selection](img/ssl_test_selection.png)

 Note: The default selection will be testing the connection to GitHub.
-However, you may select other Git server URL using the value help or enter your own URLs.
+However, you may select a different Git server URL using the value help or enter your own URLs.

 ### Expected Result